With a Master's degree in Sustainable Development, Susette has taught herself, and now teaches others, how to live a sustainable lifestyle.

-Working this out may take a little time, but it's a practical approach, and will get you organized and on your way fairly quickly.
-If you think of it as an adventure, it can be fun, as well.
+Working this out may take time, but it's a practical approach to a new adventure that will get you organized and on your way quickly.
 Here are details and examples.

 Where do you go?
 When and how often?
 List the repetitive trips.
-Here is my list:
+As an example, here is my list:

-- To choir practice downtown every Wednesday night
+- Downtown to choir practice every Wednesday night

 For example, there are three Trader Joe's around here.
-My friend, who lives in the house in front of me, goes to the one east of here.
-I could ride with her, if I needed to.
-One TJ store is downtown within walking distance of Target, easily accessible by bus.
-The other is a little further downtown, near where I used to live, and close by a Whole Foods where I also shop (also easily accessible by bus).
+The lady who lives in the house in front of me goes to the one east of here.
+I could ride with her if I needed to.
+One TJ store is downtown, within walking distance of Target, easily accessible by bus.
+The other is a little further downtown and close by Whole Foods—also easily accessible by bus.

 To start out with, you'll need to know what transportation options are available in your area.
-Here are the choices most readily available in the Los Angeles area:
+Here are the choices most readily available in the Pasadena area where I live: